Humboldt Lodging Alliance

 (f) to accept on behalf of the Corporation any contribution, gift, bequest, or device, for the general purposes or for any special purpose of the Corporation;

 (g) subject to the limitation described in Article VIII, to delegate all or any portion of the above responsibilities and authority to the Executive Committee.

 Section 2: Number of Directors

-Section 3: Proportional Representation
+Section 3: Director Criteria

 Section 4: Term of Office

-The term of office of all Directors at large shall be for two (2) years commencing on the first day of July following their election and until their successors are duly elected, provided that a Director must, during the entire term of his or her office, be eligible in accordance with Article III of these Bylaws to act as such Director.
-Officers and ex-officio Directors shall serve a term concurrent with their office.
-In the event that a Director, after his or her election, shall become ineligible under Article VI, the Board of Directors shall declare the office vacant.
+The term of office of all Directors at large shall be for two (2) years commencing on the first day of July following their election and until their successors are duly elected, provided that a Director must, during the entire term of his or her office, be eligible in accordance with Article VI, Section 2 of these Bylaws to act as such Director.
+Officers shall serve a term concurrent with their office.
+In the event that a Director, after his or her election, shall become ineligible under Article VI, Section 2, the Board of Directors shall declare the office vacant.
 Potentially, one-half of the Directors at large shall be elected each year.
 Notwithstanding the above, the first term of office for Directors appointed to a new term beginning July 1, 2012, may be for a term of one rather than two years in order to maintain a Board composed of Directors with staggered terms of office.